Kinesiology

 Kinesiology does not require a math course as a major requirement.
 However, students regularly take science courses, such as chemistry and physics, as electives within this major.

-If you have done or will do any of the following, then you will likely not need to take the MPA if you plan on taking chemistry and physics as a part of your Kinesiology major:
+If you have done or will do any of the following, then you will likely not need to take the Math Placement Assessment (MPA) if you plan on taking chemistry and physics as a part of your Kinesiology major:

-- Earn college credit in a Calculus course with a grade of C- or better
+• Earn college credit in a Calculus course with a grade of C-minus or better

-- Earn college credit in a Pre-Calculus I or Pre-Calculus II course which transfers directly as MATH 114 or MATH 115 according to the Transfer Course Equivalency Guide with a grade of C- or better
+• Earn college credit in a Pre-Calculus 1 or Pre-Calculus 2 course which transfers directly as MATH 114 or MATH 115 according to the Transfer Course Equivalency Guide with a grade of C-minus or better

-- Earn college credit in a College Algebra course with a grade of C- or better
+• Earn college credit in a College Algebra course with a grade of C-minus or better

 If none of the above applies to you, you will likely need to take the MPA in order to access chemistry and physics coursework as a part of this major.